 The double-slit experiment is probably the best known illustration of the basic mystery of quantum mechanics.
-If quantum particles (e.g., electrons in a sufficiently coherent state) are sent through a double slit, a characteristic interference pattern appears on the screen behind the two slits.
+If quantum particles (e.g., electrons) are sent through a double slit, a characteristic interference pattern appears on the screen behind the two slits.
 However, this pattern disappears as soon as one tries to detect through which of the two slits each electron passed.
-It thus seems that the electrons either behave as waves (where "wave behavior" means passing through both slits and producing an interference pattern) or as particles (where "particle behavior" means passing only through one slit and displaying no interference), depending on the kind of experiment we choose to perform.
+It thus seems that the electrons either behave as waves (passing through both slits and producing an interference pattern) or as particles (passing only through one slit and displaying no interference), depending on the kind of experiment we choose to perform.
 (In the following, I will refer to the two kinds of experimental arrangements as "DS" (for "double slit") and "WW" (for "which way"), respectively.)
 This is already puzzling enough, but further puzzlement is added by the insight that the decision to perform either a DS or a WW experiment can be taken after the electron has passed through the double slit.
-It was John A. Wheeler who introduced this idea of a delayed choice, and he took it to imply that "the past has no existence except as it is recorded in the present", and that "[t]he universe does not 'exist, out there,' independent of all acts of observation" [28, p.
-41].
+It was Wheeler (1978) who introduced this idea of a delayed choice, and he took it to imply that "the past has no existence except as it is recorded in the present", and that "[t]he universe does not 'exist, out there,' independent of all acts of observation" (41).